670 Class Syllabus

 At the end of this course, students will be able to demonstrate:

-1. Competence with manual dslr camera functions and exposure options.
+1. Competence with manual dslr or mirrorless camera functions and exposure options.

 2. Ability to edit and ethically manipulate images using Adobe PhotoShop, Bridge, Lightroom and mobile editing apps.